hbprosper/treestream/README.md

 treestream
 =======
-A simple interface to Root files containing simple trees, such as the CMS NanoAOD.
-We recommend that you create a directory called __external__ in your home directory, as shown below to contain all external packages, and install __treestream__ in that directory.
-You must define the *environment*  variable __EXTERNAL__, which must point to the directory in which  __treestream__ has been installed.
-Assuming you have installed this package in __external__ as recommended, do
+A simple interface to Root files containing simple trees, such as the CMS NanoAOD or the Root files created using __Delphes__.
+The enviroment variable __TREESTREAM_PREFIX__ should be set to the directory in which you wish to install treestream, that is, to the directory containing the bin, lib, and include directories.
+If you do not use an environment management system such as miniconda3 (a slim version of Anaconda), we suggest that you create a directory called __external__ in your home directory, as shown below to contain all external packages, and install treestream in that directory.
+You should clone (download) external packages to __external__, but do not try to install treestream within the treestream directory itself!

-	export EXTERNAL=$HOME/external

-You may wish to add this command to your __.bash_profile__, which is a hidden file in your home directory.
-The above command is given for a bash shell.

 INSTALLATION
 ```bash